-Mortal Kombat stunned the milieu of video gaming in 1992, when gamers got their first taste in arcades around the globe.
+Mortal Kombat stunned the world of video gaming in 1992, when gamers got their first taste in arcades around the globe.
 With its alluring graphics made up of digitised actors and gruesome nature, there was no doubt that its four man development team had created something special.

 One of its co-creators, Ed Boon, has remained with the series for its entire existence, which has seen countless sequels and has even been made into motion pictures and television shows.
 Almost three decades later, Mortal Kombat and the studio that brought it to us (Chicago-based NetherRealm Studios) are as strong as ever.
 While originally founded as a Mortal Kombat site, the studio’s release of Injustice: Gods Among Us in 2013 has influenced our evolution into one based on the studio itself.

 First opening its doors to the public on 1 December 2005, Kamidogu began with very little content.
 Since then, it has amassed into one of the Internet’s richest NetherRealm Studios resources, with comprehensive in-depth strategy guides, exclusive content, high profile interviews and a kommunity fan base that grows daily.